Course Catalog » Course Listing for Biomedical Imaging

 220 Advanced Neurological Imaging (3 units) Winter

-Instructor(s): Y. Li Prerequisite(s): Familiarity with the material in Biomedical Imaging 201.
+Instructor(s): Y. Li Prerequisite(s): Familiarity with the material in BIOMED IMG 201.

 Restrictions: If not enrolled in Master's of Science in Biomedical Imaging (MSBI) program then students must obtain instructor approval.
 Activities: Direct - Lecture, Student - Lecture, Student - Project